-Generally, you can have your conviction vacated if there was no discretionary transfer hearing and you were wrongly treated as an adult.
-You should not have been treated as an adult if you were under eighteen years old at the time of the alleged crime and under twenty-one years old when the prosecution began.
+Generally, you can have your conviction vacated (reversed) if there was no discretionary transfer hearing and you were wrongly treated as an adult.
+You should not have been treated as an adult if you were under eighteen years old at the time of the alleged crime and under twenty-one years old when the prosecution began.44

 If there was a discretionary transfer hearing, then it may be hard to challenge the transfer.
 One way to challenge the transfer is to convince a court that the government did not show everything it was supposed to.
-The government has to prove by a "preponderance of the evidence" that the reasons for transferring you to adult status outweighed the reasons for keeping your juvenile status.
-There
+The government has to prove by a "preponderance of the evidence" (evidence which is more credible and convincing than that presented by the government) that the reasons for transferring you to adult status outweighed the reasons for keeping your "juvenile status."
+45 There is

-42. United States v.
+^{42.} United States v.
 Doe, 113 F. Supp.
 2d 604, 605 (S.D.N.Y.
 2000) (describing the factors that a judge must consider in deciding whether to ask for a discretionary transfer).

-43. United States v.
+^{43.} United States v.
 A.C.P., No. 04-159(PG), 2005 U.S. Dist.
-LEXIS 11306, at \6 (D.P.R.
+LEXIS 11306, at 5-6 (D.P.R.
 Apr.
 28, 2005) (quoting United States v.
 Male Juvenile E.L.C., 396 F.3d 458, 461 (1st Cir.
 2005)) ("The purpose of the juvenile delinquency process is to 'remove juveniles from the ordinary criminal process in order to avoid the stigma of a prior criminal conviction and to encourage treatment and rehabilitation.'
 The court must balance these important interests against 'the need to protect the public from violent and dangerous individuals'.").

-44. United States v.
+^{44.} United States v.
 Rivera, 912 F. Supp.
 70, 73-74 (S.D.N.Y.
 1995) (vacating criminal proceedings and forcing the government to start over when the government did not follow the steps required by the JJDPA).